 - That all Staff, (Governors and Volunteers) have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report.
 This also includes knowledge in the process for allegations against professionals.
 Staff, (Governors and Volunteers) should feel confident that they can report all matters of Safeguarding in the School or College where the information will be dealt with swiftly and securely, following the correct procedures with the safety and wellbeing of the children in mind at all times.

 - That we operate a child-centred approach: a clear understanding of the needs, wishes, views and voices of children.

 At Street Lane Primary we have an open door policy, please speak to us if you have any worries, concerns or queries about any aspect of your child’s school life or home life.
 WE ARE ALWAYS HERE TO HELP!

 You can find our school Safeguarding and Child Protection Policy here

 Click here for the Keeping Children Safe in Schools 2020 document

 For parent information and guidance on safeguarding click here.

 Click here to view our Internet Safety page.

 Every year at Street Lane, we celebrate Safer Internet Day by holding a whole school e-safety day.
 This year, as part of our work to ensure that we all stay safe online at Street Lane Primary, we organised a day of activities, centred around how to stay safe when online and knowing what to do if we don’t feel safe.

-All of the children completed activities and produced different ways of informing us how we can stay safe, creating a colouful and informative display in our school hall.
+All of the children completed activities and produced different ways of informing us how we can stay safe.